lidofinance/dc4bc/Primitives and processes.md

 ## DKG Process

 1. Using a Conference Call, participants establish: the set of participants, public keys for authentfication and encryption, the nature and connection parameters of a bulletin board, step timeouts, threshold number.
-2. Any participant broadcast a DKG Startup Message, that contains the set of participants, and public keys for authentfication and encryption.
+2. Any participant broadc   ast a DKG Startup Message, that contains the set of participants, and public keys for authentfication and encryption.
 Hash of that message later is used as a unique id of a DKG (used in messages to differentiate between multiple parallel DKGs if needed).
 3. All participants broadcast their agreement to participate in this particular DKG within the agreed upon step timeout.
 4. When all participants agree, every participant asks a cold node to publish a commit:
    1. message_hash = h2c_message(<start DKG with DKG_hash xxx, number of participants X, threshold Y>)